LukasMut/lukasmut.github.io/index.md

 * Extended abstract on object dimensions in DNNs accepted to <a href="https://ccneuro.org/">CCN 2023</a>!
 * One workshop proposal on <a href="https://representational-alignment.github.io/">representational alignment</a> submitted to NeurIPS 2023!
 * Two papers submitted to NeurIPS 2023!
-* I am presenting our paper on <a href="https://openreview.net/pdf?id=ReDQ1OUQR0X">human alignment of neural network representations</a> virtually at ICLR 2023!
+* I am presenting our paper on <a href="https://arxiv.org/pdf/2211.01201.pdf">human alignment of neural network representations</a> virtually at ICLR 2023!
-* Paper on <a href="https://openreview.net/forum?id=ReDQ1OUQR0X">human alignment of neural network representations</a> accepted to ICLR 2023!
+* Paper on <a href="https://openreview.net/forum?id=ReDQ1OUQR0X">human alignment of neural network representations</a> accepted to ICLR 2023 in Kigali, Rwanda!

 ### 2022
 * Paper accepted to the <a href="https://www.svrhm.com/">SVRHM workshop</a> @ NeurIPS 2022!